NSLS-II-PDF/mmm-experiments/README.rst

     - The agents are then allowed to try and start/stop the queue.
     - An emergency stop inolves pausing the current plan.
 Aborting the plan.
 Closing the environment.
 - Currently efforts have been put forward to use conditionals to avoid errors in queue/http server.
 In production version all exceptions including communication timeout exceptions should be properly processed, but this may work fine for this experiment.
+- Everything to run builder must be a list for event streams.
+Becuse everything is going through event page whether you like it or not.